On HTML and CSS best practices. 11 December, 2011 Best practices are exactly that; best.

-Front-end development is a tricky beast.
 It’s not difficult to learn, but it’s quite difficult to master.
 There are just too many things that need to be considered; too many tweaks that might be necessary here and there; too many details to make everything just right.
 Luckily, developers and designers out there keep releasing useful tools and resources for all of us to learn, improve our skills and just get better at what we do.
 Such tools are valuable and helpful because they save our time, automate mundane tasks and hence help us focus on more important things.